4d/docs/docs/Menus/properties.md

 ![](assets/en/Menus/iconMenu.png)

 To define the icon in the Menu editor, click on the "Item icon" area and select **Open** to open a picture from the disk.
-If you select a picture file that is not already stored in the database resources folder, it is automatically copied in that folder.
+If you select a picture file that is not already stored in the project resources folder, it is automatically copied in that folder.
 Once set, the item icon appears in the preview area:

 ![](assets/en/Menus/iconpreview.png)